onedata/onedata-documentation/docs/user-guide/data-distribution-and-metrics.md

 Auto-cleaning can only be configured by a space admin.
 :::

-## Discovering data distribution
+## Viewing data distribution

-You can discover how the data is distributed among storage backends supporting the space in which it is stored like below:
+You can view how the data is distributed among storage backends supporting the space in which it is stored like below:

 ### Web GUI